Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Secure Set-based State Estimation Algorithm

 \subsection{Measurement Update}

-The time update \eqref{eq:time_update} uses model-based information to compute a set $\hat{\mathcal{X}}_{k|k-1}$ containing all points that could be reached by the system state in one time step if they are initialized at the previous estimated set $\hat{\mathcal{X}}_{k-1}$.
+The time update \eqref{eq:time_update} uses model-based information to compute a set $\hat{\mathcal{X}}_{k|k-1}$ containing all points that the system could reach in one time step if they are initialized at the previous estimated set $\hat{\mathcal{X}}_{k-1}$.
 The measurement update, on the other hand, corrects the conservative estimate of the model-based time update by restricting it according to the sensor measurements.

 For every $i\in\mathbb{Z}_{[1,p]}$, let